 Same- or next-day swap

-We haul your full container and drop an empty on the same pad so the crew keeps rolling without losing a loading hour.
+We haul a full container and drop an empty on the same staging pad so loading hours never slip.

 Step 3